All students must have required vaccinations prior to attending their first day of school

 Our nursing staff partners with families and our community to ensure that our students are healthy, safe, and ready to learn.
 When needed, each of our schools has a dedicated nurse or health room assistant who is ready to assist your child with:

 If your student has a health condition or concern, please contact your school’s nurse.

 If your student needs a medication during the school day, we must first have a signed medication order from the student's licensed health care provider (LHP).

 AUTHORIZATION FOR ADMINISTRATION OF MEDICATION AT SCHOOL FORMS

 If your child no longer requires a rescue medication (albuterol, epinephrine, seizure medication) during the school day, their Licensed Healthcare Provider (LHP) will need to fill out a medication discontinuation letter.
 Please return this letter to your child’s school nurse.

 In adherence with our drug free schools policy, the parent or guardian must be the person transporting the medication to and from the school.
 Once a signed order is on file, and the medication is at the school, the medication may be administered at school.
 Staff can administer daily/scheduled medications, or medications that are administered as needed (such as Tylenol).

 NO SHOTS = NO SCHOOL

 Changes to state immunization rules for schools effective August 1, 2020.
-Students entering school must be fully immunized (view Department of Health links below) or have a medical, personal, or religious exemption on file prior to attending school.
+Students entering school must be fully immunized (view Department of Health links below) or have a medical, personal, or religious exemption on file that has been signed by a primary care provider (PCP) prior to attending school.

 Head lice can be a problem in the school setting.
-While head lice is catching, it is not as easy to get as many may believe.
-Some current information on head lice and getting rid of them.
+While head lice can spread, it is not as easy to get as many may believe.
+Some current information on head lice and how to get rid of them.